seancorfield/honeysql/README.md

 => ["SELECT a, b, c FROM foo WHERE f.a = 'baz'"]
 ```

-> Note: you'll need to add your preferred JDBC library as a dependency in your project -- HoneySQL deliberately does not make that choice for you.

-Namespace-qualified keywords are generally treated as table-qualified columns: `:foo/bar` becomes `foo.bar`, except in contexts where that would be illegal (such as the list of columns in an `INSERT` statement).
+Namespace-qualified keywords (and symbols) are generally treated as table-qualified columns: `:foo/bar` becomes `foo.bar`, except in contexts where that would be illegal (such as the list of columns in an `INSERT` statement).
 This approach is likely to be more compatible with code that uses libraries like [`next.jdbc`](https://github.com/seancorfield/next-jdbc) and [`seql`](https://github.com/exoscale/seql), as well as being more convenient in a world of namespace-qualified keywords, following the example of `clojure.spec` etc.

 ```clojure
 (def q-sqlmap {:select [:foo/a :foo/b :foo/c]